 Bromeliad Garden

-The Bromeliad Garden is located along the north side of the gardens and features several varieties of this unique family of plants.
+The Bromeliad Garden is located along the north side of the property and features several varieties of this unique family of plants.
 One key feature of many members of this plant family is their ability to store water in their leaf structures.
-Wilmot Botanical Gardens’ bromeliads were donated and planted by the local chapter of the Bromeliad Society.
+Wilmot Botanical Gardens’ bromeliads were donated and planted by the local chapter of the Bromeliad Society and local volunteers.

 Chapman Healing Garden

-The Chapman Healing Garden is located near the south side of the Conference Center at Wilmot Botanical Gardens.
-The garden provides another venue for patients and the public to experience the therapeutic benefits of green spaces, more specifically by offering an abundance of sensory experiences related to plants, including their fragrance, texture, shape and color, as well as auditory stimulation from a water feature.
-The Chapman Healing Garden was made possible due to a generous donation from The Dr. Jules B. Chapman and Annie Lou Chapman Private Foundation.
+The Chapman Healing Garden is located south of the Conference Center at Wilmot Botanical Gardens.
+The garden provides another venue for patients and the public to experience the therapeutic benefits of green space, more specifically by offering an abundance of sensory experiences related to plants including their fragrance, texture, shape and color, as well as auditory stimulation from a water feature.
+The Chapman Healing Garden was made possible by a generous donation from The Dr. Jules B. Chapman and Annie Lou Chapman Private Foundation.

 Gordy Camellia Garden

-The Gordy Camellia Garden is located in the south central section of the Wilmot Botanical Gardens near the Lifestyles Garden and Track.
+The Gordy Camellia Garden is located in the south-central section of the Wilmot Botanical Gardens just east of the Lifestyles Garden and Track.
 The garden contains several camellias that were propagated and registered with the American Camellia Society by Clarence and Lillian Gordy, recently of Ocala, Florida.

 Hippocratic Garden

 The Hippocratic Garden serves as the site of the UF College of Medicine’s Hippocratic Award ceremony that is held each spring.
-The garden boasts a sycamore tree that is believed to be a cutting from the original tree located on the Greek Isle of Kos under which Hippocrates taught medicine, according to legend.
+The garden boasts a sycamore tree that is a cutting from the original tree located on the Greek Isle of Kos under which it is believed Hippocrates taught medicine according to legend.
+Recently added is a statue of a 30-inch bronze bust of Hippocrates created by the sculptor, Vangelis Ilias, in his studio in Athens, Greece.
+This commissioned, life-size bust sits atop a 4-foot pedestal carved from Pentelic marble.

 Japanese Maple Tree Garden

-The Japanese Maple Tree Garden, which features a collection of more than 30 rare Japanese maple trees, is nestled near the middle of the gardens.
+The Japanese Maple Tree Garden which features a collection of more than 30 rare Japanese maple trees is located on the east side of the gardens.
 Identifiable by a Genkan, or traditional Japanese entryway, made of redwood and cedar, this garden adds a new aspect to Wilmot’s foliage, with brilliant colors in the spring and fall and delicate green leaves during the summer.
-The garden was made possible by financial support from Dr. and Mrs. Johannes Vieweg and the gift of the maple trees from their private collection.
+The garden was made possible by financial support from Dr. and Mrs. Johannes Vieweg along with a gift of more than 30 rare and unusual maple trees from their private collection.

 The Commons